ThePebblesFr/cozie-fitbit/my-website/docs/LandingPage.md

 sidebar_label: Introduction
 ---

-# Project Cozie  - A smartwatch methodology for quick and easy experience surveys
+# Cozie  - A smartwatch methodology for quick and easy experience surveys

 ## What is Cozie?